winnipeg-matters/winnipegmatters.org/city-of-winnipeg-councillor-expenses.md

 * [And more!](https://data.winnipeg.ca)

 **Interested in more?** Winnipeg Matters is a community of Winnipeggers striving to make Winnipeg better and we need you.
 [Sign up for our email list]({{ site.mailing_list }}) and [reach out to us](mailto:{{ site.email }}) to start the conversation!

-We will be releasing a version this service in the summer of 2019.